zsharp-gls/systemweb-adapters/docs/usage_guidance.md

 - Implicit casting
 - Constructor usage

-**Recommendation**: For the most cases, implicit casting should be preferred as this will cache the created instance and ensure only a single `System.Web.HttpContext` per request.
+**Recommendation**: For the most cases, implicit casting should be preferred, as this will cache the created instance and ensure only a single `System.Web.HttpContext` per request.

 ## `CultureInfo.CurrentCulture` is not set by default